SC refuses to entertain plea challenging Maratha quota in PG medical colleges

 A bench of Justices Sanjiv Khanna and B R Gavai said the admission process ended on June 17 and it cannot pass any order on the plea.

-"No, we will not pass any order as it will lead to chaos," the bench observed.
+"We are not inclined to interfere with the impugned order passed by the High Court as the admission process for the academic year 2019-20 has concluded on 17th June, 2019.
+The special leave petition is, accordingly, dismissed," the bench said.

+The apex court, however, said, "We, however, clarify that we have not commented on the question of validity of the Socially and Educationally Backward Classes (SEBC) Act, 2018 which is the subject matter of challenge before the Bombay High Court in a group of writ petition(s), in which judgment has been reserved.
+Pending applications shall also stand disposed of."

-The Maharashtra Legislative Council had on Friday unanimously cleared a bill to provide reservation to Maratha community in postgraduate medical courses.
+The Maharashtra Legislative Council had earlier unanimously cleared a bill to provide reservation to Maratha community in postgraduate medical courses.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)